 Interstates and Highways

 The Cedar Valley Region of Iowa is strategically connected in the upper Midwest on one of the fastest growing logistics corridors.
-The Cedar Valley sits along US Highway 20, a key four-lane east/west route with connections to the west reaching Interstate 35 (which runs from Northern Minnesota to the Mexican border) and to the east it joins US 151 with access to key metros in Wisconsin.
-By truck or car US Highway 218 and I-380 is a great route to reach Interstate 80 to the south and a shortcut to Interstate 35 to the north.
+Our central U.S. location offers easy and timely access to all markets from coast to coast, and from Canada to Mexico.
+Our sites offer easy congestion-free traffic options, for fast and easy outbound and inbound trucking.
 Reach these key metro markets within a half-a-day by truck: Chicago, Omaha, St. Louis, Minneapolis/ St. Paul, Sioux Falls, Milwaukee, Madison, and Kansas City.

-- The Avenue of the Saints, a 600-mile north-south transportation corridor, linking the Region to St. Paul/Minneapolis, MN and St. Louis, MO.
-The Avenue provides a four-lane connection with two of America’s most traveled transcontinental interstates – I-35 and I-80.
+The Avenue of the Saints, a 600-mile north-south transportation corridor, links the Cedar Valley to St. Paul/Minneapolis, MN and St. Louis, MO.
+The Avenue provides a four-lane connection with two of America’s most traveled transcontinental interstates, I-35 and I-80.

-- In addition, several state highways criss-cross the region providing connections to major U.S. transportation corridors and quick worker commuter routes.
+In addition, several state highways criss-cross the region providing connections to major U.S. transportation corridors and quick workforce commuting routes.